DanielLeee/intflow/README.md

 make
 ```

-No libraries such as OpenCV is required.
+No libraries such as OpenCV are required.

 Only the ANALYZE75 format is supported.